-Texas man pardoned by Obama arrested on drug charges
+Texas man whose sentence was commuted by Obama arrested

-SAN ANTONIO (AP) — A Texas man released from prison after being pardoned by former President Barack Obama has again been indicted on federal drug trafficking charges, according to Department of Justice officials.
+SAN ANTONIO (AP) — A Texas man released from prison after his sentence was commuted by former President Barack Obama has again been indicted on federal drug trafficking charges, according to Department of Justice officials.

 Hilario Nieto, 41, of San Antonio, is among eight people indicted on charges of conspiracy to possess and distribute methamphetamine and heroin in the San Antonio area, federal officials announced Thursday.

-Note: This story has been corrected to reflect that Obama commuted Nieto’s sentence, based on corrected information from the Justice Department.
-The agency initially incorrectly stated that Obama pardoned Nieto.